isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

-All commands of the REST API are described in files in the source directory ``src/share/api``, or in installed Kea in ``.../share/kea/api``. :ischooklib:`libca_rbac.so` reads these files to take the name, the access right (i.e. ``read`` or ``write``), and the hook name.
-The access right can be modified in the file but changes are only applied after the Control Agent restarts.
+All commands of the REST API are described in files in the source directory ``src/share/api``, or in installed Kea in ``.../share/kea/api``. :ischooklib:`libdhcp_rbac.so` reads these files to take the name, the access right (i.e. ``read`` or ``write``), and the hook name.
+The access right can be modified in the file but changes are only applied after the server or agent restarts.
 Removing command definitions from ``.../share/kea/api`` has
-consequences: if the access control list is based on ``read`` or ``write`` and the definition file is missing, the Control Agent always rejects such a command.
+consequences: if the access control list is based on ``read`` or ``write`` and the definition file is missing, the server or agent always rejects such a command.
 If the access controls list is using ``commands`` to specify the name of a command and the definition file from ``.../share/kea/api`` of this particular command is missing, the Control Agent logs an error on startup